Waltham restaurant history

 - 344 Newton Street - January 2007 - Newton St. Deli and Market, serving breakfast, lunch and dinner at 344 Newton Street, opened.

 - 5 Pine Street - On October 19, 2012, Sadie's Saloon and Eatery, known for their steak tips and wings, was closed by owner John Ratta after two decades in business.
-A bar called Ma's occupied the site before Sadie's opened.
+A bar called George's, but often referred to as Ma's, after the old Greek lady who ran it after her husband died, occupied the site before Sadie's opened.

 Sakura Japanese Restaurant opened at this address in December of 2014.